google/mount-zip/README.md

 :   The ZIP archive has an inconsistent structure.

 **34**
 :   Unsupported encryption method.
-Use `--force` to bypass the encryption method
+Use `-o force` to bypass the encryption
-    verification.
+    method verification.

 **36**
 :   Needs password.
 The ZIP archive contains an encrypted file, but no password
     was provided.
-Use `--force` to bypass the password verification.
+Use `-o force` to bypass the password verification.

 **37**
 :   Wrong password.
 The ZIP archive contains an encrypted file, and the provided
     password does not decrypt it.
-Use `--force` to bypass the password verification.
+Use `-o force` to bypass the password verification.

 **45**